 Sullivan further stated that the president is exhibiting “bonkers” behavior and that journalists are doing the public a disservice tiptoeing around the issue.
 In other words, the press should stop ignoring the crazy GOP elephant in the Oval Office, the one with its foot on the nuclear option (more on that in a few paragraphs).

-In a telltale sign of the state of our nation, Senator Franken appeared on CNN to speak with Jake Tapper on State of the Union (12 February 2017).
-They spoke about Franken’s recent appearance on HBO’s Real Time with Bill Maher where the Senator said, “Some will say that [Trump’s] not right mentally,” referring to his senatorial colleagues.
+In a telltale sign of the state of our nation, Senator Franken appeared on CNN to speak with Jake Tapper on State of the Union (February 12, 2017).
+They spoke about Franken’s recent appearance on HBO’s Real Time with Bill Maher, where the senator said, “Some will say that [Trump’s] not right mentally,” referring to his senatorial colleagues.

 Tapper pressed him on that by asking, “So, I know that was comedy, but is it true that Republican colleagues of yours express concern about President Trump’s mental health?”

 “Yes.
 It’s not the majority of them.
 It’s a few.”